camjohnson-code/workout-metrics/README.md

 ## Challenges

+- This project utilizes a backend created in Express.
+This was my first time building a backend API, and thus came the challenges of learning a new technology.
+[Click here](https://github.com/camjohnson-code/workout-metrics-api) to view the backend repository.
 - Testing a user auth with Cypress is still a challenge.
 Because this app redirects to different domains, it was especially tricky.
 For this app, I didn't test the user auth workflow and instead focused testing on my application features.
 - The documentation for DeckGL, while in depth, was a massive rabbit hole to dive into.
 It took some time to get up and running with using it for the Heatmap component.